k0sproject/k0s/docs/high-availability.md

 You should plan to allocate the control plane nodes into different zones.
 This will avoid failures in case one zone fails.

 For etcd high availability it's recommended to configure 3 or 5 controller nodes.

-- With 3 nodes it's possible to lose one node and still have the quorum with 2 working nodes.
-- With 2 controller nodes, the quorum is lost if one node fails and there's only one working node left.
-- With 5 nodes it's possible to lose two nodes and still have the quorum with 3 working nodes.
+For more information, refer to the [etcd documentation](https://etcd.io/docs/latest/faq/#why-an-odd-number-of-cluster-members).

 ## Load Balancer